Capital Gains Tax & Property Tax on Property Sale in Pakistan (2026)

 Gain = Sale Consideration − Cost of Acquisition (and eligible improvement costs)

-FBR Valuation Tables — the floor value
+What should you know about FBR Valuation Tables — the floor value?

 FBR publishes official property valuation tables for different areas of Karachi (DHA, Gulshan, PECHS, Clifton, North Nazimabad, etc.) and major cities.
 These are the FBR-assessed values per square yard or square foot, updated periodically.